faisalbahadurhu/adaload-jmeter-v2-ml/README.md

 This is project is a new JMeter Plugin which is machine learning based named AdaLoad_Jmeter
 # 🧠 AdaLoad-JMeter

-**AdaLoad-JMeter** This project presents an intelligent  workload controller for Apache JMeter that is machine learning based.
+**AdaLoad-JMeter** presents an intelligent  workload controller for Apache JMeter that is machine learning based.

 ---